mbernson/samenvattingen-hsleiden-informatica/IQUA/Samenvatting.md

 ### CoBIT

-Cobit is een framework (wat voor?) voor het inrichten.
-Het slaat een brug tussen requirements, technische issues en business risico’s zodat dit makkelijker is voor managers.
+Cobit is een framework (wat voor?) voor het inrichten en beoordelen van een IT-beheeromgeving.
+Het slaat een brug tussen requirements, technische issues en business risico’s zodat dit makkelijker te overzien wordt voor managers.

 > COBIT 5 is a governance and management framework for information and related technology that starts from stakeholder needs with regard to information and technology.
 The framework is intended for all enterprises, including non‐profit and public sector.